cloud-custodian/cloud-custodian/docs/source/azure/configuration/containerhosting.rst

 +-----------------------------------+----------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | ``AZURE_CONTAINER_OUTPUT_DIR``    |          | The URL of the storage account blob container to send log output to.
 In the format: ``azure://<storage_account_name>.blob.core.windows.net/<blob_container_name>``. |
 +-----------------------------------+----------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------+

+In additiona to the above environment variables, authentication must be provided to the container host.
+See :ref:`azure_authentication` for authenticating the container host with an azure identity.

+Once an identity has been established, it will need the following roles in azure:

+- ``Reader`` and ``Storage Blob Data Contributor`` on the Storage Account that holds the policy files.

+- ``Contributor`` and ``Storage Queue Message Processor`` on the Storage Account that the event queue will live in.

+- Any other roles that are needed to run the policies that the container host will run.
+For example, if there is a policy that filters the ``azure.vm`` resource, the ``Reader`` role will be required for the VMs that are in the container host's target subscription.

 Running Locally
 ###############